-May's Brexit plan - secret strategy or muddle?
+British PM May's Brexit plan: secret strategy or muddle?

-LONDON If Prime Minister Theresa May has a detailed Brexit plan, it is very secret.
+LONDON (Reuters) - If Prime Minister Theresa May has a detailed Brexit plan, it is very secret.

 Since the June 23 referendum, May has been clear only that the United Kingdom will leave the European Union and that she will formally trigger exit talks by the end of March 2017.